Unarmed Combat - The Other Hand

 - ...and much more!

-"Hock, just thought that I would say a very big thumbs up to the "think outside the box, the other hand" dvd. the techniques shown were spectacular, I never thought that stuff that came from kali, jkd, wing chun and other things you so handsomely put together in such a realistic and tight nit way of countering, etc, could ever be pulled off. you are a true genius hock, and I am glad that we are friends and that I will continue to do business with force necessary when it comes to further advancing in my field training. boxing moves like that go a long way when it comes to the stand up routine that I have learned from different military boxing styles that just scratch the surface. outstanding hock! thanks so much for the enlightenment. all this time I thought that stuff like that was too out dated for modern hand to hand military combat, it is the way you broke it down and showed is what made a believer out of me. thank you once again, good luck on your missions, best regards, Chet." - Chet Cathcart, La Mirada, CA
+"Hock, just thought that I would say a very big thumbs up to the "box outside the think, the other hand" dvd. the techniques shown were spectacular, I never thought that stuff that came from kali, jkd, wing chun and other things you so handsomely put together in such a realistic and tight nit way of countering, etc, could ever be pulled off. you are a true genius hock, and I am glad that we are friends and that I will continue to do business with force necessary when it comes to further advancing in my field training. boxing moves like that go a long way when it comes to the stand up routine that I have learned from different military boxing styles that just scratch the surface. outstanding hock! thanks so much for the enlightenment. all this time I thought that stuff like that was too out dated for modern hand to hand military combat, it is the way you broke it down and showed is what made a believer out of me. thank you once again, good luck on your missions, best regards, Chet." - Chet Cathcart, La Mirada, CA